nchucvml/CSFT/datasets/ADL/Lung/inflammation/img.md

-Put inflammaion of Lung images into this directory.
+Put inflammation of Lung images into this directory.